 SAP frequently uses the topic of change management to control perceptions on projects.
-In this article, we will see how SAP uses the concept or accusation of the resistance to change as a cover for lack of functionality to meet customer requirements.
+In this article, you will learn how SAP uses the concept or accusation of the resistance to change as a cover for lack of functionality to meet customer requirements.

 SAP and Customization

 SAP has had a long-standing policy of trying to get customers to change their business processes to match SAP’s functionality.
 SAP exaggerates how much their software does and presents a false construct called best practices, which states, somewhat absurdly, that all best practices reside within SAP’s software.
 This absurdity is covered in the article The Basis for SAP’s Best Practice Claims.

 After an SAP sales cycle completes, it is always found that SAP cannot do as much as it was proposed that it could do to meet the business requirements.
 In most cases, the requirements have been rigged by the consulting company supporting the software selection to select SAP no matter the requirements.
 As users begin to push back on having to change their business processes, SAP, along with the consulting company will trot out the argument that the company is simply being resistant to change.

 Change Management + Little Customization + Best Practices + Process Rearrangement to Whatever SAP’s Functionality Does

 SAP is interested in fitting whatever their customer’s business process is into their software.
 SAP consulting companies want to maximize their billing hours, so in fact, they are pro customization, while SAP is anti-customization.

 But overall, SAP has developed a very effective strategy where they use these various concepts to cut off a customer’s options and to brand anyone who does not agree with SAP as fundamentally a problem.
 The options of a customer narrow even more after the software is implemented.
 At that point, a series of new restrictions are put into place.

 The Challenge of IT Change Management